Principal Guest Conductor

 As a prize-winning violinist, Poppen co-founded the Cherubini Quartet in 1978.
-He was appointed Professor of Violin and Chamber Music at Hochschule für Musik Detmold, and later at Hanns Eisler Hochschule für Musik in Berlin, where he was President from 1996 through 2000.
+He was appointed Professor of Violin and Chamber Music at Hochschule für Musik Detmold, and later at Hanns Eisler Hochschule für Musik in Berlin, where he was President from 1996 to 2000.
 From 2001 to 2005, he was Artistic Director of the renowned ARD International Music Competition.
 In 2019, he founded the International Academy for Music, Arts and Science in Marvão, Portugal.
 Between 2020-2022, he was the Artistic Director of the Classic Revolution Festival in Seoul, South Korea, for which he curated highly inventive programmes and unites many of the best international artists for performances exclusively at the Lotte Concert Hall.
 Since 2003, he has been Professor of Violin and Chamber Music at Hochschule für Musik und Theater in Munich.
 He is also the current Chair Professor of Violin at the prestigious Escuela Superior de Música Reina Sofía in Madrid, an appointment which began in the 2021/2022 academic year.

 As Hong Kong Sinfonietta’s Principal Guest Conductor since 2015/2016, Poppen has presented to the Hong Kong audience a rich repertoire ranging from Austro-German masterpieces to contemporary works, and has brought the orchestra on tour to Germany and to his festival in Portugal.
 He also co-chaired the 1st Hong Kong International Conducting Competition.
-As Music Director Yip Wing-sie steps down in May 2020 and before the next Music Director is appointed, Poppen will be responsible for the artistic development of the orchestra.click to download images
+Following the stepping-down of Music Director Yip Wing-sie in May 2020 and before the next Music Director is appointed, Poppen and Yip will be jointly responsible for the artistic development of the orchestra.click to download images